bernds/q5Go/README.md

  * The batch analysis dialog has a new button to enqueue an entire directory of SGF files.
  * Engine games now allow board sizes up to 52.

+Version 2.1.1 is a minor update to also fix two engine play to accept board sizes up to 52.

 See VERSION_HISTORY for a history of changes.